CSI-Carlos-Cobian/CSI-Python-2021/Projects/Projectile-Motion/Projectile-Motion.md

 <br>

 ## Gather data for your experiment. `(10pts)`
-* Create a file using the following convention `Projectile-Motion.py`
 * [Use this website to review projectile motion.
 Example 1 will help.](https://www.khanacademy.org/science/physics/two-dimensional-motion/two-dimensional-projectile-mot/a/what-is-2d-projectile-motion)
 * Determine how far will your projectile go if was fired straight (angle of 0 degrees).
   * Assume no air resistance.